 It’s time to tell the whole story from start to finish (if it ever does!).
 From the day I found the hole to now.
 I hope it will be a warning to others so that they don’t end up like me.
 I don’t really think I could have done anything differently, but then again, I was never in control.
 The problem was, that we put our trust in a very expensive insurance policy from what we thought was the best insurance company for a house like ours, and I felt safe.

 But over the last three years, safe is something I have never felt.
-I have been threatened, bullied and lied to.
+I have been threatened, bullied and lied to by so many people.
 We were ripped away from the home we loved, for what we were told would be six months.
 But it’s now coming up to three years, our beautiful cottage is decaying before my eyes and we’re living in a rented house.
 We’ve spent three miserable Chistmases there and we’re now wondering whether we’ll be there for a fourth.

 The Rental House

 I hate the rental house so much I can’t bear to go back there each night.
 It has no soul, no charm.
 I don’t belong there – it’s just not mine.
 I can’t hang a picture or paint a wall.
-Don’t get mewrong, it’s a beautiful house but it’s just not me.
-Nothing like a house I would choose and I hate the impermenance of it all.
+Don’t get me wrong, it’s a beautiful house but it’s just not mine.
+It’s nothing like a house I would choose now and I hate the impermenance of it all.
 My counsellor says it’s because of my childhood – we moved around every couple of years and it has affected my sense of safety and belonging.
 I need peace and stability.

 But there is no stability when half of your belongings are still in boxes.
 When you work from home but need to spend an hour a day travelling.
-The sofa won’t fit into the rental house so it has been left back in the cottage you no longer live in.
+The sofa won’t fit into the rental house so it has been left back in the cottage.
 There’s no peace when you don’t know what your insurance company are going to tell you or demand next.
 And you have no idea how long the next battle will take or when (or even if) you’re ever going home.

-Peace doesn’t come easily when you chose to live in the quiet countryside, but now your next door neighbours think it’s acceptable to make as much noise as they like, whenever they like.
+Peace doesn’t come easily when you chose to live in the quiet countryside, but now your next door neighbours make as much noise as they like, whenever they like.
 The neighbours the other side have moved out!
 He plays the drums every day and the family take over the whole neighbourhood by spending all their time in the garden as soon as the sun comes out playing music and entertaining.
 They even had a proper band perform once!
 God, I sound awful!
 I promise I’m not usually like this!
-I love good get-together, just not when I’m forced to listen to it from the other side of the fence and the inside of the house!
+I love a good get-together, just not when I’m forced to listen to it from the other side of the fence and the inside of the house!